teckel12/LuaTelemetry/README.md

 ![sample](assets/iNavConfig.png "Configuration menu")

+From the configuration settings menu use the dial or +/- buttons to cycle through options and `Enter` to select.

 * **Battery View** - Total battery voltage / Cell voltage average (default: Total)
 * **Battery Alert** - Battery alerts on, off, or only critical alerts (default: On)
 * **Cell Low** - Cell voltage for low battery warning (default: 3.5V)